How to Ensure A Smooth Transition from R&D to Production for Lateral Flow Products

 Lesson #1 - First Identify Needs, then Find Solutions

+First, the team will identify the needs and requirements for your specific design.
 A properly designed, custom test should manage these risks.
 Starting with an analysis of the strip dimensions and the tolerances around the key variables sets the stage for designing the housing around these parameters to improve sensitivity and repeatability of your test results by:

 - Calibrating the pressure for the sample pad to the conjugate pad